MicrosoftDocs/win32-pr.pt-br/desktop-src/Multimedia/mciwndm-openinterface.md

 ## <a name="return-value"></a>Valor Retornado

-Retornará zero se for bem-sucedido ou um erro de outra forma.
+Retornará zero se for bem-sucedido ou um erro, caso contrário.

 ## <a name="requirements"></a>Requisitos